PP says Treasury DG failed to disclose that he'd been convicted of traffic offence in job application

 5.2.27 In that regard Johannesburg Stock Exchange and Another v Witwatersrand Nigel Ltd and Another 1988(3) SA 132 (A) at 152A-D, the court held that:

 "Broadly, in order to establish review grounds it must be shown that the president failed to apply his mind to the relevant issues in accordance with the 'behests' of the statute and the tenets of natural justice.
-Such failure may be shown by proof, inter a/ia, that the decision was arrived at arbitrarily or capriciously or ma/a fide or as a result of unwarranted adherence to fixed principle or in order to further an ulterior motive; or that the president misconceived the nature of the discretion conferred upon him and took into account irrelevant considerations or ignored relevant ones, or that the decision of the president was so grossly unreasonable as to warrant the inference that he had failed to apply his mind to the matter in the manner aforesaid."
+Such failure may be shown by proof, inter a/ia, that the decision was arrived at arbitrarily or capriciously or ma/a fide or as a result of unwarranted adherence to a fixed principle or in order to further an ulterior motive; or that the president misconceived the nature of the discretion conferred upon him and took into account irrelevant considerations or ignored relevant ones, or that the decision of the president was so grossly unreasonable as to warrant the inference that he had failed to apply his mind to the matter in the manner aforesaid."

 5.2.28 The decision in Johannesburg Stock Exchange and Another v Witwatersrand Nigel Ltd and Another was adopted with approval in the case of Bato Star Fishing (Pty) Ltd v Minister of Environmental Affairs and Tourism and Others 2004(4) SA 490 (CC) at paragraph 45, in considering what constitutes a reasonable decision, the court stated that:

-'What will constitute reasonable decision will depend on the circumstances of each case, much as what will constitute fair procedure will depend on the circumstances of each case.
-Factors relevant to determining whether decision is reasonable or not will include the nature of the decision, the identity and expertise of the decision-maker, the range of factors relevant to the decision, the reasons given for the decision, the nature of competing interests involved and the impact of the decision on the lives and well-being of those affected".
+'What will constitute a reasonable decision will depend on the circumstances of each case, much as what will constitute a fair procedure will depend on the circumstances of each case.
+Factors relevant to determining whether a decision is reasonable or not will include the nature of the decision, the identity and expertise of the decision-maker, the range of factors relevant to the decision, the reasons given for the decision, the nature of competing interests involved and the impact of the decision on the lives and well-being of those affected".

 Conclusion